-Learn simple ways to integrate artificial intelligence into your regulatory agency’s everyday processes—today.
-And hear how AI benefits your workforce, helping you automate routine tasks.
+Learn simple ways to integrate artificial intelligence into your regulatory agency’s everyday business processes—today.
+And hear how AI benefits your agency workforce, helping you automate routine tasks, increase consistency, reduce errors and enable 24/7 operations.

 Amy Glasscock, Program Director for Innovation & Emerging Issues at the National Association of State Chief Information Officers shares how NASCIO formed a group to support government leaders with AI at their organizations.